Any new Wolves owner would face $50 million penalty to break Target Center lease

 Since Taylor confirmed he was courting offers to sell the team through merchant bank Raine Group, multiple interested buyers have stepped forward.

 Kevin Garnett said he was affiliated with a group attempting to buy the team.
 The Associated Press reported a group that features former NBA veteran Arron Afflalo was planning to make a bid while ESPN reported minority owner Meyer Orbach was preparing a bid.
+Bloomberg.com reported The Straus Group, a New Jersey-based firm, is also exploring a bid.
 Taylor and the Wilf family, which owns the Vikings, had dialogue, but sources said last week those talks were not active.

 Taylor told the Star Tribune there was one family from out of state that was farther along in the process of buying the team than others.